Beefeater (restaurant): Whitbread consolidation (2006–2023)

-2008 saw the Pemberton Beefeater built in Llanelli which was the first new site to open since before 2000.
-Since then new sites have been built alongside new Premier Inn hotels in locations such as Burgess Hill and Stirling.
-The same year, 10 Brewers Fayre sites such as "The Millfield" in York were converted to Beefeater.
-In July, Mitchells & Butlers acquired 44 additional standalone Beefeater and Brewers Fayre pubs, such as the Park Place in Mitcham, in exchange for 21 Express by Holiday Inn hotels.
+In 2008, Whitbread opened a Beefeater in Llanelli, the first new site to open in the 2000s.
+In the same year, Whitbread would rebrand various Brewers Fayre locations as Beefeater.

+In July 2008, Mitchells & Butlers acquired 44 additional standalone Beefeater and Brewers Fayre pubs, such as the Park Place in Mitcham, in exchange for 21 Express by Holiday Inn hotels.